How to Change Hostname on Ubuntu 20.04?

 Change the Hostname by Rebooting the Server

-The easiest way of changing the hostname permanently is to change the entries in the system files.
-The hostname records are stored in two files – /etc/hostnames and /etc/hosts
+The easiest way of permanently changing the hostname is to change the entries in the system config files.
+The hostname records are stored in two files: /etc/hostnames and /etc/hosts

-We can easily change the system’s hostname by editing these files.
-The only caveat here is that the changes will take effect once the system has been rebooted.
+You can easily change the system’s hostname by editing these files.
+The only caveat is that the changes will take effect after the system is rebooted.

-We’ll now go into the details of the two options.
+We’ll now go into the details of these options.

-/etc/hostname contains the current hostname of the system.
-By editing this file, you can easily assign a new hostname to the system.
+The /etc/hostname contains the current hostname of the system.
+You can assign a new hostname to the system by editing this file.

 Open the file in your preferred file editor.
-We’ll use Vim for this demonstration.
+We’ll use Vi for this demonstration.

 Start with the following command in the terminal: